Parliamentary.ai

 Overview

 This bill amends the Constitutional Reform Act 2005 to establish a Joint Committee on Nominations to the Supreme Court.
-The committee will select candidates for Supreme Court Justice positions, and the Prime Minister will be required to recommend their choice to the monarch.
+This committee will play a key role in selecting candidates for Supreme Court Justice positions, with the Prime Minister obligated to recommend the committee's chosen candidate.

 Description

-The bill creates a Joint Committee composed of nine members of the House of Lords and ten members of the House of Commons.
-The Committee's role is to:
+The bill creates a Joint Committee on Nominations to the Supreme Court, comprising nine members of the House of Lords and ten members of the House of Commons.
+Each member will be appointed by their respective House and will serve for the duration of that Parliament.

 Government Spending